 These courses are primarily focused on professional qualifications for use in different industries.

-The college has also recently made substantial investments to upgrade the facilities and has begun to offer a more diverse range of subjects into its offerings.
+The college has also recently made substantial investments to upgrade its facilities and has begun to offer a more diverse range of subjects in its offerings.

 Living in Chichester also means you have access to Chichester University.

 Established in 2005, the university has two campuses, one in the city and the other in Bognor Regis.

 Clearly, living in Chichester ensures residents have access to excellent education provisions.

 If you are thinking of living in Chichester, there are a multitude of different employment options for you.

 Chichester’s history and location ensure that the city has a very strong economy that is centred around the tourist industry.

 Several popular tourist locations in Chichester include the Cathedral, marina and National Park, ensuring plenty of job openings.